 - 2. Click Create report tarball. - 3.
-In the next window, select one of the supportconfig options from the radio button list.
+In the next window, select one of the Supportconfig options from the radio button list.
 Use Custom (Expert) Settings is preselected by default.
 If you want to test the report function first, use Only gather a minimum amount of info.
-For some background information on the other options, refer to the supportconfig man page.
+For additional information on the other options, refer to the supportconfig man page.

-Proceed with Next.

-- 4. Enter your contact information.
-It will be written to a file called basic-environment.txt and included in the archive to be created. - 5.
-If you want to submit the archive to Global Technical Support at the end of the information collection process, Upload Information is required.
-YaST automatically proposes an upload server.
+Press Next. - 4.
+Enter your contact information.
+It is saved in the basic-environment.txt file and included in the created archive. - 5.
+To submit the archive to Global Technical Support, provide the required Upload Information.
+YaST automatically suggests an upload server.
+To modify it, refer to Section 39.2.2, "Upload targets" for details of which upload servers are available.

-If you want to submit the archive later on, you can leave the Upload Information empty for now.
+To submit the archive later, leave the Upload Information empty. - 6.
+Press Next to start the information collection process.

-- 6. Proceed with Next. - 7.
-The information gathering begins.

-After the process is finished, continue with Next.
+After the process is finished, press Next.

-- 8. Review the data collection: Select the File Name of a log file to view its contents in YaST.
-To remove any files you want excluded from the TAR archive before submitting it to support, use Remove from Data.
-Continue with Next. - 9.
+- 7. To review the collected data, select the desired file from File Name to view its contents in YaST.
+To remove a file from the TAR archive before submitting it to support, use Remove from Data.
+Press Next. - 8.
 Save the TAR archive.
-If you started the YaST module as root user, by default YaST proposes to save the archive to /var/log (otherwise, to your home directory).
-The file name format is nts_HOST_DATE_TIME.tbz. - 10.
-If you want to upload the archive to support directly, make sure Upload log files tarball to URL is activated.
-The Upload Target shown here is the one that YaST proposes in Step 5. - 11.
-If you want to skip the upload, deactivate Upload log files tarball to URL. - 12.
-Confirm your changes to close the YaST module.
+If you started the YaST module as root user, YaST prompts to save the archive to /var/log (otherwise, to your home directory).
+The file name format is scc_HOST_DATE_TIME.tbz. - 9.
+To upload the archive to support directly, make sure Upload log files tarball to URL is activated.
+The Upload Target shown here is the one that YaST suggests in Step 5.
+To modify the upload target, check which upload servers are available in Section 39.2.2, "Upload targets". - 10.
+To skip the upload, deactivate Upload log files tarball to URL. - 11.
+Confirm the changes to close the YaST module.